Malcolm Group: History

 In 1960, when the company was acquired by the industrial holding company Grampian Holdings Plc, the company's assets included 37 vehicles and seven construction equipment items.
 Donald Malcolm remained in charge of W H Malcolm after the takeover.
 Donald Malcolm died in 2003; two of his sons Walter and Andrew took over management of the business.

-In 2002 Grampian Holdings Plc which was public listed on the stock exchange, was renamed The Malcolm Group Plc.
-In 2005 the company was taken back into private ownership by the Malcolm family and the Bank of Scotland plc.
+In 2002, Grampian Holdings Plc, which was public listed on the London Stock Exchange, was renamed The Malcolm Group Plc.
+In 2005, the company was taken back into private ownership by the Malcolm family and the Bank of Scotland plc.

+During the mid-2020s, the company was investing into increasing efficiency at its Loanhead Quarry via new heavy machinery, as well as the construction of a second recycling plant in Glasgow.
+By 2024, the company was involved in several different sectors, include civil engineering, plant hire, construction, primary groundwork and vehicle maintenance.
+Furthermore, it held operating licences for 748 trucks and 1,167 trailers.

 Donald Malcolm Heritage Centre

 The Donald Malcolm Heritage Centre was built by Andrew Malcolm in memory of his father, Donald Malcolm.
 The centre houses a display of fifteen fully operational trucks.
 The centre is located next to the HQ in Linwood.
+In 2021, the company supported plans to expand this centre.

 Divisions

 Logistics

 The group provides warehousing at locations in Scotland, and northern and central England, primary and secondary road distribution, and train services in association with Freightliner, as well as managing the rail terminals at Grangemouth, Linwood (Elderslie) and Daventry International Rail Freight Terminal.

+In 2014, Malcolm Logistics launched its new 50ft containers, designed for both road and rail use.
+In 2021, following government approval of longer semi-trailers (LSTs) and an internal trial, Malcolm Group decided to expand its LST fleet.
+Two years later, the company launched a biofuel trial for its lorries.